The Negative Impacts of Migraines on Children

 Here are some other recommendations for helping with migraine attacks:

 - Getting the child to lie down in a dark, cool, quiet room and sleep

 - Putting ice or pressure on the neck or head

 - Try using techniques that help the child to relax

 A Natural Alternative for Caring for Migraines

 Instead of using medications that treat the symptoms, it is important that parents focus on what is causing the migraines.
 A connection was found between migraines and a misalignment in the bones of the upper cervical spine, particularly the C1 and C2 vertebrae.
 This issue is a contributing factor to migraines in both children and adults.
 These bones are susceptible to this type of misalignment primarily because of their unique range of movement that allows for the head’s ability to move in the many directions it does.
 This is why they are more vulnerable to misaligning than any other bones in the spine.
 Their other extremely important job is to protect the brainstem.
 A misalignment of these bones can place pressure on the brainstem and compromise nervous system function as well as normal blood flow to and from the brain.

-Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, we use a gentle method to assist the bones in returning back into place, naturally avoiding methods that force through popping or cracking the spine.
+Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, our migraine chiropractor in Farmington uses a gentle method to assist the bones in returning back into place, naturally avoiding methods that force through popping or cracking the spine.
 This type adjustment is often the catalyst for the body to begin its natural restoration process of brain and body communication, blood flow, and nervous system function, which lowers the number of migraines the person experiences.
 In fact, for some patients, they see a complete resolution on their migraines, making it possible for kids to return to their normal activities and enjoy life to the fullest, as they should be.